I-Al-Istannen/TNTSpawnEvents/README.md

 # Caveats

-* `libattach.so` needs to be preset.
-This is bundled with the JDK, ideally it would be extraced from the jar, but it is platform specific.
+* `libattach.so` needs to be present.
+It is bundled with the JDK, but a linux version is also found inside the jar.
+   For other OSs I simply had no file to bundle, so it is not included.